Beyond Objective-Based Improvement: Stationarity-Aware Expected Improvement for Bayesian Optimization: Abstract

 \section{Abstract}

-Bayesian Optimization (BO) is a principled approach for optimizing expensive black-box functions, with Expected Improvement (EI) being one of the most widely used acquisition functions.
-Despite its empirical success, EI is known to be overly exploitative and can converge to suboptimal stationary points.
-We propose Expected Improvement via Gradient Norms (EI-GN), a novel acquisition function that applies the improvement principle to a gradient-aware auxiliary objective, thereby promoting sampling in regions that are both high-performing and approaching first-order stationarity.
-EI-GN relies on gradient observations used to learn gradient-enhanced surrogate models that enable principled gradient inference from function evaluations.
-We derive a tractable closed-form expression for EI-GN that allows efficient optimization and show that the proposed acquisition is consistent with the improvement-based acquisition framework.
-Empirical evaluations on standard BO benchmarks demonstrate that EI-GN yields consistent improvements against standard baselines.
-We further demonstrate applicability of EI-GN to control policy learning problems.
+Bayesian Optimization (BO) is a principled framework for optimizing expensive black-box functions, with Expected Improvement (EI) among its most widely used acquisition functions.
+Despite its empirical success, EI is agnostic to first-order optimality conditions, relying solely on objective-value improvement.
+As a result, it can exhibit vanishing acquisition signals where the improvement criterion is uninformative, limiting its effectiveness in guiding search.
+We propose Expected Improvement via Gradient Norms (EI-GN), a novel acquisition function that extends the improvement principle to incorporate first-order stationarity, promoting sampling in regions that are both high-performing and close to stationary points.
+We derive a tractable closed-form expression for EI-GN and show that it remains consistent with the improvement-based acquisition framework.
+By embedding progress toward stationarity into the acquisition criterion, EI-GN provides a richer and more informative notion of improvement.
+Empirical results on standard BO benchmarks demonstrate consistent gains over baseline methods, and we further illustrate its applicability to control policy learning.